vitaly-t/pg-promise/README.md

 ### Functions and Procedures
 In PostgreSQL stored procedures are just functions that usually do not return anything.

-Suppose we want to call a function to find audit records by user id and maximum timestamp.
+Suppose we want to call a function to find <i>audit</i> records by <i>user id</i> and maximum timestamp.
 We can make the call as shown below:
 ```javascript
 pgp.func('findAudit', [
     123,
     new Date()
 ]);
 ```
-We passed it user Id = 123, plus current Date/Time as the timestamp.
+We passed it <i>user id</i> = 123, plus current Date/Time as the timestamp.
 We assume that the function signature matches the parameters that we passed.
 All values passed are serialized automatically to comply with PostgreSQL requirements.

 And when you are not expecting any return results, call ```pgp.proc``` instead.
 Both methods return a promise object.